dradux/tracker/README.md

 - add "type" column to test plan (e.g. jmeter, locust, etc.)
 - add logic that introspects the test plan and grabs summary, details, run info, etc. if possible
 - add db backups
+  * I think the best way to do this is to have another container that just does the backup

 ## Stack
 - web: nginx